-Theme Metrics Page Note Governing Purpose Setting purpose 3-7 Hyundai Motor Company is striving to provide Hyundai Motor Company is striving to provide customers with the best products and services possible, Quality of BOD BOD composition 97-101 The BOD consists of 5 internal directors and 7 external directors, In order to faithfully perform the duties as an external director, it is prohibited to concurrently hold the position of director, executive officer, or auditor in two or more other companies outside of our company.
-Stakeholder Engagement Material issues impacting stakeholders 14-18 In order to identify material sustainability mana gement issues that impact Hyundai's stakeholders, we perfor med a materiality analysis in target of Hyundai emplo yees and outside sustainability management experts.
-Ethical Behavior Anti-corruption 104-106, 124 Reports on unfair and corrupted acts are submand to build an ethical compliance culture, itted and processed through the Cyber Audit Office, Additiona ally, we provide compliance management and ethics trainings to raise our members' compliance awareness Reporting mechanisms 54-57, 104-105 Through a regular half-yearly audit and frequen t audits every year, we examine the status of employees' prac tice of the Code of Ethics, and report the results to the e BOD's Sustainability Management Committee.
-Risk and Opportunity Oversight Integrating risk and opportunity into business process 16-17, 23, 107-110 climate change issues, we evaluate the impacts of each factor nanagement directions for each major issue, key performance ent, company-wide response strategy.
+Theme Metrics Page Note Governing Purpose Setting purpose 3-7 Hyundai Motor Company is striving to provide Hyundai Motor Company is striving to provide customers with the best products and services possible.
+Quality of BOD BOD composition 97-101 The BOD consists of 5 internal directors and 7 external directors, In order to faithfully perform the duties as an external director, it is prohibited to concurrently hold the position of director, executive officer, or auditor in two or more other companies outside of our company.
+Stakeholder Engagement Material issues impacting stakeholders 14-18 In order to identify material sustainability mana gement issues that impact Hyundai's stakeholders, we perfor rmed a materiality analysis in target of Hyundai emplo yees and outside sustainability management experts.
+Ethical Behavior Anti-corruption 104-106, 124 Reports on unfair and corrupted acts are submand to build an ethical compliance culture.
+Reports on unfair and corrupted acts are submitted and processed through the Cyber Audit Office, Additionally, we provide compliance management and ethics trainings to raise our members' compliance awareness and to build an ethical compliance culture, Reporting mechanisms 54-57, 104-105 Through a regular half-yearly audit and frequer t audits every year, we examine the status of employees' prac tice of the Code of Ethics, and report the results to the BOD's Sustainability Management Committee, Risk and Opportunity Oversight Integrating risk and opportunity into business process 16-17, 23, 107-110 n climate change issues, we evaluate the impacts of each factor nanagement directions for each major issue, key performance ent, company-wide response strategy.
 In addition, we Climate Change Greenhouse gas (GHG) emissions 39, 115 We disclose the total greenhouse gas emissions occurring from all domestic business sites and 11 overseas subsidiaries.
-Greenhouse gas emissions (Scope 1+2, tCO_2 -eq): 2,097,809 Emissions for a total of 11 categories (6 upstream and 5 downstream) are disclosed.
-Greenhouse gas emissions (Scope 3, tCO_2 -eq): 147,253,154 TCFD implementation 133 Details of all recommendations in the TCFD Index can be found in the Sustainability Report and the Carbon Disclosure Project (CDP).
-Nature Loss Land use and ecological sensitivity 49 The Ulsan Plant, the largest single plant, is located within a 0.07 km radius of the Taehwa River, and the lower reaches of the Taehwa River have been designated as an ecological landscape conservation area and wildlife protection area to preserve the habitat of wild animals and plants such as migratory birds.
-Freshwater Availability Water consumption and withdrawal in water-stressed areas 45-46, 115-116 Hyundai Motor Company evaluates water risks for each business site based on the WRI Aqueduct Water Risk Atlas Tool.
-As a result of the evaluation, it was determined that India (HMI), Türkiye (HMTR), USA (HM Indonesia (HMMI) production subsidiaries and BHMC, HTBC, and HTWO Guangzhou located in China have extremely high water risks.
-HMI, HMTR, HMMA, HMMI, BHMC, HTBC, HTWO Guangzhou · Volume of water withdrawal (Ton) Volume of water consumption (Ton) Rate of water withdrawal Rate of water consumption 5,333,379 3,820,775 27.90% 37.40% Diversity and Inclusion 63-68, 118-119 Data on employees by age, female employees, and employment status of the disabled is disclosed in the Sustainability Report.
-Dignity and Equality Pay equality 64, 99, 122 The average remuneration per person and the gender pay gap are disclosed in the Sustainability Report, Wage level 64, 99, 122 Risk for incidents of child, forced or compulsory labor 55-57 We are strengthening screening to identify and prevent risks in areas with potential for child/forced labor,
+Greenhouse gas emissions (Scope 1+2, tCO 2 -eq): 2,097,809 Emissions for a total of 11 categories (6 upstream and 5 downstream) are disclosed.
+Greenhouse gas emissions (Scope 3, tCO 2 -eq): 147,253,154 TCFD implementation 133 Details of all recommendations in the TCFD Index can be found in the Sustainability Report and the Carbon Disclosure Project (CDP), Nature Loss Land use and ecological sensitivity 49 The Ulsan Plant, the largest single plant, is located within a 0.07 km radius of the Taehwa River, and the lower reaches of the Taehwa River have been designated as an ecological landscape conservation area and wildlife protection area to preserve the habitat of wild animals and plants such as migratory birds.
+Freshwater Availability Water consumption and withdrawal in water-stressed areas 45-46, 115-116 for each business site based on the WRI Aqueduct Water Risk BHMC, HTBC, and HTWO Guangzhou located in China have e NO Guangzhou ined that India (HMI), Türkiye (HMTR), USA (HMMA) and Volume of water withdrawal (Ton) Volume of water consumption (Ton) Rate of water withdrawal Rate of water consumption 5,333,379 3,820,775 27,90% 37,40% Diversity and Inclusion 63-68, 118-119 stainability Report, D' ' IF I' Pay equality 64, 99, 122 The average remuneration per person and the gender pay gap are disclosed in the Sustainability Report, We are strengthening screening to identify and prevent risks in areas with potential for child/forced labor.
+Dignity and Equality Wage level 64, 99, 122 Risk for incidents of child, forced or compulsory labor 55-57